RobertAndion/Discord_Music_Bot/README.md

 Todo/Possible adds in the future:
 Add the option to customize the message and role given through discord commands.
 Future update coming.
-Custom shuffle function where the queue shows the future results is a possibility, hard shuffle? leaving the regular shuffle and unshuffle intact?
-Possible future update.

 Update: The custom function for shuffling has been done.